 Let’s talk about science, what is carbon dioxide?

 Carbon dioxide or CO2 is a gas that we can find in abundance in our atmosphere.
-It is necessary for the life cycle on earth as it is present in numerous organic compounds.
-Starting from the air that we exhale to the photosynthesis made by plants turning this gas into oxygen.
+It is necessary for the life cycle on Earth as it is present in numerous organic compounds: starting from the air that we exhale to the photosynthesis made by plants turning this gas into oxygen.

 Human impact on the CO2 emissions

-Data from Global Carbon Project shows that the production of concrete and fossil fuels is to blame for an average of around 90% of the total CO2 emissions released to the atmosphere an around 70% of the greenhouse gas emissions.
+Data from Global Carbon Project shows that the production of concrete and fossil fuels is to blame for an average of around 90% of the total CO2 emissions released to the atmosphere and around 70% of the greenhouse gas emissions.